Reed Lakes Trail in Hatcher Pass is a scenic trail that leads to two alpine lakes, Upper Reed Lake and Lower Reed Lake.

 Across the Boulder Field

 The hardest part of the trail is crossing the boulder field.
-It can require technical footing and finding your way across isn’t easy.
+It can require technical footing and a bit of route finding.

 Be cautious for your small children and pets which may need assistance over this section.
 A lot of people say that they wouldn’t bring their dogs here again.
 I love dogs but I say leave them at home for this hike.